 "How much can I expect to take home from my share of beef?"

 This is a question we get weekly.
 There are plenty of online resources to answer this question, and lots of differing opinions.
 We can't answer for other facilities, but the information below explains our process and what you can expect when working with The Fatted Calf.
+We understand that everyone who purchases a share of beef is concerned with the amount meat they will actually take home.
+It’s a big investment and we do everything we can to make certain that our customers get the best yield possible.

 Steer to Carcass